-To most people, skunks are dumb, ill-tempered animals best known as stinky roadkill, and good riddance.
-That’s unfortunate, because as someone once said, if the animals visiting your yard were characters from the well-known book Gone with the Wind, the skunk would be Melanie Hamilton, the gentle, shy and patient friend of Scarlett O’Hara.
+To most people, skunks are dumb, ill-tempered creatures best known as stinky roadkill, and good riddance.
+That’s unfortunate, because as someone once said, if the animals visiting your yard were characters from the well-known book Gone with the Wind, the Striped Skunk would be Melanie Hamilton, the gentle, shy and patient friend of Scarlett O’Hara.

-Skunks, in truth, are perfectly happy to quietly go about their serious business of survival and let the Scarlet O’Hara animal personalities hold the limelight.
+Skunks, in truth, are perfectly happy to quietly go about their serious business of survival and let the Scarlet O’Haras of wildlife hold the limelight.
 Like Melanie, skunks will defend themselves if they must, but only then.
 Should you meet them face-to-face, just back away and they’ll placidly waddle off, with no hard feelings.
-Small and slow-moving, their signature scent is their only means of defense against predators, but they prefer to keep it to themselves.
+Small and slow-moving, their signature scent is their only means of defense against predators, but they prefer not to use it.

-Most people never encounter a skunk.
-(Or want to!)
-But skunks benefit yards and gardens by feeding on pests, such as grubs, snails and slugs, in addition to beetles, wasps, ants, millipedes, centipedes, small snakes, mice, rats, and other populations we prefer to keep under control.
+Fortunately, most humans never encounter a skunk, and their foraging habits are beneficial in our yards and gardens.
+They feed on pests, such as grubs, snails, and slugs, in addition to beetles, wasps, ants, millipedes, centipedes, small snakes, mice, rats, and other populations we prefer to keep under control.

-When German naturalist I.C.D. von Schreber assigned the Striped Skunk its Latin name in 1776, he chose the word mephitis for both its genus and species, apparently meaning it to have the power of two!
-It would be hard for anyone who has smelled skunk spray to argue against his reasoning, because Mephitis (muh-FIE-tiss) means “a noxious, pestilential, or foul exhalation from the earth.”¹
+When German naturalist I.C.D. von Schreber assigned the Striped Skunk its name in 1776, he chose the word mephitis for both its genus and species, apparently meaning it to have the power of two!
+It would be hard for anyone who has smelled skunk spray to argue against his reasoning because Mephitis (muh-FIE-tiss) is Latin for “a noxious, pestilential, or foul exhalation from the earth.”¹

 They have a triangle-shaped head with a black nose and short ears.
 Their hair is black, with two broad, white stripes running from the back of their head to the tail.
 A thin white stripe runs from their forehead to their nose.
 Their tail is a bushy mixture of black and white hairs.
 The stark contrast between their white stripes and black body is very noticeable and sends a warning to predators to stay away.